Franklin

 Discover Nature - Fishing Lesson 1

-Lesson 1: Equipment, Casting and Proper Fish Handling combines instruction with hands-on fishing to teach young anglers and families basic fishing techniques and skills.
-Participants will learn how to properly and safely cast a spincast fishing rod, parts of a fishing rod, how to fasten basic fishing tackle and how to properly handle and release a fish.
-Fishing equipment and bait/lures will be provided.
+This beginning class involves hands-on instruction to teach new anglers basic fishing techniques and skills.
+Participants will learn parts of a fishing pole, how to properly and safely cast a spin-cast rod and reel, how to recognize and rig basic fishing tackle, and how to properly handle and release a fish.

 Can’t tie a knot so you tie a lot?
 This course is designed to show you how to tie the 10 most basic knots for the outdoors.
 We will explain and demonstrate what each knot is used for, and let you have hands on practicing tying each knot.